Louisville Astronomical Society

 • Curby

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the waning crescent Moon will be 26% illuminated and 24.5 days old in this lunation for observing through our telescopes.
-This event is weather dependent so conditions may cause cancellation.
+Tonight the First Quarter Moon will be 64% illuminated and 8 days old in this lunation for observing through our telescopes.
+Saturn will also be visible for viewing tonight.

 Map to Curby